 I prefer to work in a large format in order to convey the story of light and color encased in a gemstone.
 The larger format also provides viewers with a more intimate experience, inviting them to discover greater levels of detail as they approach the work.
 While I prefer to work in a series — my most recent series, “Bourbon Diamonds”, celebrates Kentucky’s iconic spirit — each piece is a unique, one-of-kind design.
 Planning is underway for a new series based on the National Gem Collection housed at the Smithsonian’s National Museum of Natural History.

-I worked as an administrator and project manager in non-profit organizations and corporate America for 25 years while concurrently developing the techniques as a textile artist to create my diamond portraits.
+I worked as an administrator and project manager in non-profit organizations and corporate America for 25 years.
+Concurrently, I was developing the techniques as a textile artist to create my diamond portraits.
 I left the corporate world in 2014 to devote my time to the artwork.

 My work has been exhibited in galleries, museums, national juried competitions. and private collections.
 Most recently, Maker’s Mark Distillery commissioned a “Bourbon Diamond” for their permanent art collection.
 (Installation date is scheduled for August 2018.)
 The Women’s Jewelry Association featured an exhibit of my gems at the 2017 Awards for Excellence Gala in New York City.
 Additionally, my work has been featured in national publications, local media, and will be part of a PBS series airing in 2018.